 Despite the high price of owning a Certificate Of Entitlement (COE) in Singapore, driving schools like the Bukit Batok Driving Centre still see their practical lessons fully booked with new comers having to wait for up to three months before getting their first driving lesson.

-There are 3 driving schools in Singapore: Singapore Safety Driving Centre (SSDCL) is in Woodlands, ComfortDelGro Driving Centre is in Ubi and Bukit Batok Driving Centre (BBDC) is in Bukit Batok.
+There are 3 driving schools in Singapore: Singapore Safety Diving Centre (SSDCL) in Woodlands, ComfortDelGro Driving Centre in Ubi and Bukit Batok Driving Centre (BBDC) in Bukit Batok.
 Most people will pick a school closest to their home, but some people may also look at other factors such as price and passing rates.

-Before you rush to join the crowd, we examine the cost of getting a driving license in Singapore.
+Before you rush to join the crowd, let’s examine the cost of getting a driving license in Singapore.